Obfuscate API Responses for LLMs

 The full schema, type vocabulary, conventions, and best practices for marking PII fields live in CONTRIBUTING.md.

-Request a new provider
+Request a new provider or report a bug

 Under the hood